Why Does my Clutch Make a Noise?

 One thing that may disturb a driver is strange noises, such as growls or squeaks, coming from the vehicle while driving.
 If the unidentified sound comes from the clutch pedal, the driver can even feel that they're not controlling the car, which certainly doesn't make the driving experience comfortable.

-We must always pay attention to unusual sounds or vibrations, because they are usually symptoms of a problem with the car.
+We must always pay attention to unusual sounds or vibrations, because they are usually symptoms of a problem with the car such as a problem with bearings, bushings or the actual clutch.
 Are you wondering why does my clutch make a noise?
 Today at oneHOWTO we'll explain the possible reasons why this happens.

 My clutch pedal makes a noise: Is that normal?